Gokay1904/Similarity-Analysis-of-Dice-Numbers/README.md

 Here, left section means probability factor in each iteration

 Right section means probabilities of similarity.
-- By increasing the number of iterations, ratios can be shifted to theoratical results.
+- By increasing the number of iterations, ratios can be shifted to theoretical results.

 Probability Factor:
 - 0: if every dice is the same.